-Both Peter Whitehead and Reg Parnell entered the 1950 Swiss Grand Prix, but neither arrived at the event.
+Both Peter Whitehead and Reg Parnell entered the 1950 Swiss Grand Prix, but neither arrived at the event making the event the first World Championship Grand Prix which featured no British drivers on the grid.
 Whitehead had entered his Ferrari 125, but he suffered serious mechanical problems at the Monaco Grand Prix two weeks previously which were still not fixed.
 Reg Parnell was due to enter the race with the Scuderia Ambrosiana team, but his entry was withdrawn prior to the event.

 1951 Belgian Grand Prix

 In a field of 16 drivers, Reg Parnell was the only British driver to enter the 1951 Belgian Grand Prix; but he failed to show at the event.
 He had been entered in a Ferrari 375 by Tony Vandervell – founder of the Vanwall team, and at the time a financial backer of BRM.
 Parnell withdrew his entry though, as he chose to compete in the Castletown Trophy event on the Isle of Man instead, three days to prior to the Belgian Grand Prix.
 Driving a Maserati, Parnell won the event.